Aarklendoia/Aark.Netatmo.Client/Readme.md

-﻿# Aark.Netatmo.Client
+﻿# Aark.Netatmo.SDK

-Aark.Netatmo.Client is a library providing simple and complete access to Netatmo device data.
+Aark.Netatmo.SDK is a library providing simple and complete access to Netatmo device data.
 It is based on the API provided by Netatmo through its [Netatmo Connect](https://dev.netatmo.com/) program.

 ## Getting Started